-ADVERSE REACTIONS The following adverse reactions have been identified during post-approval use of hydroxychloroquine sulfate or other 4-aminoqunoline compounds.
+ADVERSE REACTIONS The following adverse reactions have been identified during post-approval use of hydroxychloroquine sulfate tablets or other 4-aminoqunoline compounds.
 Because these reactions are reported voluntarily from a population of uncertain size, it is not always possible to reliably estimate their frequency or establish a causal relationship to drug exposure.
-Blood and lymphatic system disorders: Bone marrow failure, anemia, aplastic anemia, agranulocytosis, leukopenia, and thrombocytopenia.
+Blood and Lymphatic System Disorders: Bone marrow failure, anemia, aplastic anemia, agranulocytosis, leukopenia, and thrombocytopenia.
 Hemolysis reported in individuals with glucose-6-phosphate dehydrogenase (G-6-PD) deficiency.
-Cardiac disorders: Cardiomyopathy which may result in cardiac failure and in some cases a fatal outcome (see WARNINGS and OVERDOSAGE).
-Hydroxychloroquine sulfate prolongs the QT interval.
-Ventricular arrhythmias and torsade de pointes have been reported in patients taking hydroxychloroquine sulfate (see OVERDOSAGE and DRUG INTERACTIONS).
-Ear and labyrinth disorders: Vertigo, tinnitus, nystagmus, nerve deafness, deafness.
-Eye disorders: Irreversible retinopathy with retinal pigmentation changes (bull’s eye appearance), visual field defects (paracentral scotomas) and visual disturbances (visual acuity), maculopathies (macular degeneration), decreased dark adaptation, color vision abnormalities, corneal changes (edema and opacities) including corneal deposition of drug with or without accompanying symptoms (halo around lights, photophobia, blurred vision).
-Gastrointestinal disorders: Nausea, vomiting, diarrhea, and abdominal pain.
-General disorders and administration site conditions: Fatigue.
-Hepatobiliary disorders: Liver function tests abnormal, hepatic failure acute.
-Immune system disorders: Urticaria, angioedema, bronchospasm Metabolism and nutrition disorders: Decreased appetite, hypoglycemia, porphyria, weight decreased.
-Musculoskeletal and connective tissue disorders: Sensorimotor disorder, skeletal muscle myopathy or neuromyopathy leading to progressive weakness and atrophy of proximal muscle groups, depression of tendon reflexes and abnormal nerve conduction.
-Nervous system disorders: Headache, dizziness, seizure, ataxia and extrapyramidal disorders such as dystonia, dyskinesia, and tremor have been reported with this class of drugs.
-Psychiatric disorders: Affect/emotional lability, nervousness, irritability, nightmares, psychosis, suicidal behavior.
-Skin and subcutaneous tissue disorders: Rash, pruritus, pigmentation disorders in skin and mucous membranes, hair color changes, alopecia.
-Dermatitis bullous eruptions including erythema multiforme, Stevens-Johnson syndrome, and toxic epidermal necrolysis, drug reaction with eosinophilia and systemic symptoms (DRESS syndrome), photosensitivity, dermatitis exfoliative, acute generalized exanthematous pustulosis (AGEP).
-AGEP has to be distinguished from psoriasis, although hydroxychloroquine sulfate may precipitate attacks of psoriasis.
+Cardiac Disorders: Cardiomyopathy which may result in cardiac failure and in some cases a fatal outcome (see WARNINGS and OVERDOSAGE).
+Hydroxychloroquine sulfate tablets prolong the QT interval.
+Ventricular arrhythmias and torsade de pointes have been reported in patients taking hydroxychloroquine sulfate tablets (see OVERDOSAGE and DRUG INTERACTIONS).
+Ear and Labyrinth Disorders: Vertigo, tinnitus, nystagmus, nerve deafness, deafness.
+Eye Disorders: Irreversible retinopathy with retinal pigmentation changes (bull’s eye appearance), visual field defects (paracentral scotomas) and visual disturbances (visual acuity), maculopathies (macular degeneration), decreased dark adaptation, color vision abnormalities, corneal changes (edema and opacities) including corneal deposition of drug with or without accompanying symptoms (halo around lights, photophobia, blurred vision).
+Gastrointestinal Disorders: Nausea, vomiting, diarrhea, and abdominal pain.
+General Disorders and Administration Site Conditions: Fatigue.
+Hepatobiliary Disorders: Liver function tests abnormal, hepatic failure acute.
+Immune System Disorders: Urticaria, angioedema, bronchospasm.
+Metabolism and Nutrition Disorders: Decreased appetite, hypoglycemia, porphyria, weight decreased.
+Musculoskeletal and Connective Tissue Disorders: Sensorimotor disorder, skeletal muscle myopathy or neuromyopathy leading to progressive weakness and atrophy of proximal muscle groups, depression of tendon reflexes and abnormal nerve conduction.
+Nervous System Disorders: Headache, dizziness, seizure, ataxia and extrapyramidal disorders such as dystonia, dyskinesia, and tremor have been reported with this class of drugs.
+Psychiatric Disorders: Affect/emotional lability, nervousness, irritability, nightmares, psychosis, suicidal behavior.
+Skin and Subcutaneous Tissue Disorders: Rash, pruritus, pigmentation disorders in skin and mucous membranes, hair color changes, alopecia.
+Dermatitis bullous eruptions including erythema multiforme, Stevens-Johnson Syndrome, and toxic epidermal necrolysis, drug reaction with eosinophilia and systemic symptoms (DRESS syndrome), photosensitivity, dermatitis exfoliative, acute generalized exanthematous pustulosis (AGEP).
+AGEP has to be distinguished from psoriasis, although hydroxychloroquine sulfate tablets may precipitate attacks of psoriasis.
 It may be associated with pyrexia and hyperleukocytosis.
-To report SUSPECTED ADVERSE REACTIONS, contact Sandoz Inc. at 1-800-525-8747 or FDA at 1-800-FDA-1088 or www.fda.gov/medwatch.
+To report SUSPECTED ADVERSE REACTIONS, contact Mylan at 1-877-446-3679 (1-877-4-INFO-RX) or FDA at 1-800-FDA-1088 or www.fda.gov/medwatch.